On-Site Residential Property Manager Licence

 There are a combination of assessment activities and tasks requiring written responses.
 Assessment tasks also contain scenarios that require you to demonstrate you can transfer knowledge into workplace situations.

-Completed assignments are uploaded onto the website for marking – there is a 2MB upload limit - or you can email your assignment to us.
+Completed assignments are uploaded onto the website for marking (there is an 8MB upload limit) or you can email your assignment to us.

 Assessment is conducted within approximately 48 hours of submission.